 Qualifications and Selection

-Applicants for A. W. Mellon Postdoctoral Fellowship must have received the PhD degree within the five years preceeding the next application deadline.
+Applicants for the A. W. Mellon Postdoctoral Fellowship must have received the PhD degree within the five years preceeding the next application deadline.
+Applicants for 2018–2020 must have received the PhD degree between October 1, 2012, and October 1, 2017.
 The fellowship is awarded without regard to age or nationality of applicants.
 Applications are reviewed by an external selection committee composed of scholars in the history of art.
 Individuals currently affiliated with the National Gallery of Art are not eligible for the A. W. Mellon Postdoctoral Fellowship program.

 The A. W. Mellon Postdoctoral Fellowship award is $50,000 per year.
 The fellow also receives allowances for travel, in addition to housing, as available.